romland/itemLens/README.md

 ### Local LAN HTTPS & PWA (Mobile Access)
 Mobile browsers strictly require **HTTPS** to use the Camera or install the app to your home screen.
 To access itemLens securely from your phone over your local network:

+> **Why go through this hassle instead of a Cloudflare Tunnel or external proxy?**
+> Because of the "trombone effect."
+If you use an external tunnel, taking a photo of an item on your phone sends the image out over your internet connection to a remote datacenter, just to bounce it right back to the server sitting 5 feet away from you.
+It bottlenecks your fast LAN down to your internet upload speed.
+Furthermore, proxies like Cloudflare impose hard limits (like 100MB max uploads) and aggressive timeouts that will break large PDF uploads or bulk photo syncs.
+Local certs keep your traffic lightning-fast, restriction-free, and completely offline.

 1. **Run the HTTPS Setup Script:**
    ```bash